UW-HRC/uw-hrc.github.io/README.md

 The purpose of Jekyll clean is to wipe out the `__site/` directory before rebuilding the website, so it doesn't try to reuse cached content that may have changed.

 If you choose not to use Bundler, you can just run the same commands but omit `bundle exec`.
+But for whatever reason, this is not recommended by Jekyll -- so you should probably just drink the Kool-Aid and use Bundler, for reasons.